 Frankly, at the time I was living in twilight.
 I would spend my days trying to get some sleep in my flat.
 By night, I would stay awake in my family home.

-My dad was laying in a borrowed hospital-style bed, unable to move, use the bathroom, or even eat and drink.
+My dad was lying in a borrowed hospital-style bed, unable to move, use the bathroom, or even eat and drink.
 How did we come to that?

 His condition deteriorated just after New Year’s Day.
 The ambulance took him away, but in the middle of the medical examination, he gave up.
 He signed the hospital discharge papers voluntarily, took a taxi, and got home in the middle of the night.
 That was father at his most typical self.